emorynlp/nlp-research/latex/doc/packages.md

 ## Required Packages

 Most LaTex templates come with their own style files.
-Our [template](https://www.overleaf.com/read/xqgmwyqbqxbz) uses the style file, `acl2020.sty`, that is indicated as the first package:
+Our [template](https://www.overleaf.com/read/xqgmwyqbqxbz) uses the style file, `acl2020.sty`, that is indicated as the first package in the main tex file, `acl2020.tex`:

 ```latex
 \usepackage[hyperref]{acl2020}